As the situation with coronavirus evolves, it’s important to know what support is available to you as a carer and those

 If you or the person you care for fall into one of the categories of extremely vulnerable people listed above and you have not received a letter or been contacted by your GP, you must self register on the Gov.uk website or call 0800 028 8327.

 If you believe you have received a letter or text in error, contact your GP or hospital clinician for advice.

 Read more and access an easy read guide to shielding here.

-Approximately 1.5M people with severe underlying health conditions have been contacted by the Department of Health by letter and text, outlining the information you need to follow.
+Approximately 1.5M people with severe underlying health conditions were contacted by the Department of Health by letter and text outlining what to do.
 Please continue to follow this advice and the regular text alerts you receive too.

 More information can be found on the Gov.uk website.

-If you are caring for someone who has received a letter or text, you can register for further support here: www.gov.uk/cornonavirus-extremely-vulnerable, or call 0800 028 8327, the government’s new dedicated helpline.
+If you are caring for someone who has received a letter or text, you can register for support here: www.gov.uk/cornonavirus-extremely-vulnerable, or call 0800 028 8327, the government’s new dedicated helpline.